hexokinase/hexokinase.github.io/index.md

 - **Teacher Profile:** As a platform for students to learn math, it would be great to get teachers involved.
 Allowing teachers to upload problems, subjects, and other study material to the games would create a more focused, class-based application for the students.
 - **Study Connections:** We would also like to implement a way for users, students and teachers alike, to connect with each other.
 Whether that's via instant messaging or office hours, it would be useful for students to connect with those who are doing good in a certain material.
 By simply checking who is on the top of the leaderboards for a certain subject, any user can connect with them to create study sessions or tutoring oppprtunities.

+In the end, we hope that this program will be a valuable asset to the math community of the University of Hawaii at Manoa.
+While Math Rush is still a growing application, we think that it will become an incredible learning platform in the future.
+Stay tuned!